Bio

 What I’m currently up to

-I recently finished teaching analogue photography through an initiative called IMAG(in)E, a free six-week program for high schoolers in The Bronx that I co-created alongside my friend and visual artist Max Diallo Jakobsen.
 I recently finished helping out filmmaker and friend Josh Begley on an 18-channel film installation that premiered in the Edges of Ailey show at The Whitney.
-I am currently a fellow at Magnum Foundation, the inaugural artist-in-residence at Art on the Block NYC, and continuing my body of work in the South, entitled Cotton Stains.
+I also recently wrapped up a fellowship at Magnum Foundation, was the inaugural artist-in-residence at Art on the Block NYC, and have continued a forthcoming body of work in the South, entitled Cotton Stains, through the support of the Martin A. Dale ‘53 Fellowship.